 Real world prizes – To really tip learners over the edge with their digital learning, choose a platform that can offer real prizes.
 This makes learning competitive and can see people re-take courses to achieve better scores or beat their previous best time.

 Easy authoring – A great deal of digital learning courseware is created by third parties who deliver it to multiple companies.
 This leaves content being only partially relevant and hard to relate to.
 However, by using a platform that enables instructional designers to create and update their own courseware, it’s more relevant and can be frequently updated.

 Learning feature enabler – A great digital learning platform will offer specialist learning techniques such as spaced repetition, peer learning a just-in-time (jit) training.

 If you’d like to know more about a digital learning platform that deals with all of the above, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.